MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagswappedtodostore-canonical-property.md

 **Applies to**: Outlook

-Determines the need for post-transmit processing of an e-mail.
+Determines the need for post-transmit processing of an email.

 |||
 |:-----|:-----|